Kevin2599/geophysical_notes/README.md

 I have included in this repo [a modified version of Segpy](https://github.com/aadm/geophysical_notes/blob/master/segypy.py) where I have simply collected all the scattered files of the original module (`segypy.py`, `header_definition.py`, `ibm_float.py`) into a single python file (`segypy.py`).

-About ObsPy: I have had trouble in installing it under Canopy Express in Windows since it's not included in the distributio and you have to install it separately.
-This is how I managed to install it: pen a Canopy command prompt and type in the following commands:
+About ObsPy: I have had trouble in installing it under Canopy Express in Windows since it's not included in the distribution and you have to install it separately.
+This is how I managed to install it -- first open a Canopy command prompt and type in the following commands:

     easy_install lxml
     easy_install sqlalchemy (*)